 Obama said that he would move promptly once he gets the recommendations next month, and that he expects Congress to act “in a timely manner” this year to pass new legislation.

 The president did not mention any executive orders or other unilateral actions he might take, but he did raise the specter of such things, saying, “I will use all the powers of this office” to curb gun violence.

 Obama also sought to reassure Americans that he does not want to ban guns.
 “I believe that the second amendment guarantees an individual’s right to bear arms,” he said.

+This video proves several things.
 First of all, it proves that Soledad O’Brien is – gosh, I don’t want to call her stupid – let’s just say that she may have been deprived at birth of several IQ points she might have found useful.
-She doesn’t seem to even be processing any of the points made by her guest, John Lott, a leading pro-gun rights expert.
-She doesn’t have to agree, but one would expect a CNN anchor to at least be able to grasp reasoned arguments.
+She doesn’t seem to even be processing any of the points… Continue Reading

 President Obama will deliver a statement at 11:45 am this morning announcing his new gun control task force, which will be led by Vice President Biden.
 Obama will appear in the White House briefing room, and it seems he may take some questions, given that the White House says that Press Secretary Jay Carney will… Continue Reading